 Comments from respondents who rated their experience as 'terrible' or poor' focused on issues relating to cleanliness, reliability, and timing.
-A small
+A small number of comments also focused on the behaviour of other passengers and attitudes of bus drivers.

 KEY FINDINGS!